cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/tags.md

 `GET /secured/filesystem/entry/{entry-id}/tags`

+Delegates to metadata: `GET /filesystem/entry/{entry-id}/tags`

-This endpoint lists the tags of the calling authenticated user that are attached to the indicated file or folder. `{entry-id}` is the UUID of the file or folder the caller is inspecting.
+This endpoint lists the tags of the calling authenticated user that are attached to the indicated file or folder.
 The file or folder must be readable by the authenticated user.

 ### Request